-During the past ten years Patrick’s Pals has helped many children and young adults with profound needs.
+During the past fifteen years Patrick’s Pals has helped many children and young adults with profound needs.
 It is wonderful to see how your generosity is impacting children and their families in the simplest of ways.
 Thank you!

 Patrick’s Pals provided two schools (Matheny School in Peapack, NJ and The Midland School, Branchburg, NJ) whose mission is to educate multiply disabled children with technology grants to purchase iPads and iTouches for their students.
 Nearly 100% of the students at these school have speech and language challenges which require augmentative devices to communicate.
 These grants help fulfill Patrick’s Pals mission to meet the needs of children with disabilities and help them flourish in their individualized way.